shamanec/GADS/docs/provider.md

 - Download the code from the `main` branch of my fork of [WebDriverAgent](https://github.com/shamanec/WebDriverAgent).
 - Open `WebDriverAgent.xcodeproj` in Xcode.
 - Select signing profile for WebDriverAgentRunner.
-To do this go to: _Targets_, select WebDriverAgentRunner.
+To do this go to: *Targets*, select WebDriverAgentRunner.
 There should be a field for assigning teams certificates to the target.
 - Select `Build > Clean build folder` (just in case)
 - Next build the application by selecting the `WebDriverAgentRunner` target and build for `Generic iOS Device`.
 Select `Product => Build for testing`.
 This will create a `Products/Debug-iphoneos` folder in the specified project directory.
-   `Example`: **/Users/<username>/Library/Developer/Xcode/DerivedData/WebDriverAgent-dzxbpamuepiwamhdbyvyfkbecyer/Build/Products/Debug-iphoneos**
+ `Example`: **/Users/****/Library/Developer/Xcode/DerivedData/WebDriverAgent-dzxbpamuepiwamhdbyvyfkbecyer/Build/Products/Debug-iphoneos**
 - Navigate to the folder above and create an empty directory with the name `Payload`.
 - Copy the `.app` bundle inside the `Payload` folder
 - Compress the `Payload` directory into an archive (.zip file) and give it a new name with `.ipa` appended to the end of the file name.